GenericMappingTools/gmt/doc_modern/rst/source/kml2gmt.rst

 determine which polygons are perimeters and holes and organize them so that any holes immediately will follow their perimeters and that their segment headers will contain the **-Ph** flag and have the reverse handedness.
-This output may be plotted by :doc:`psxy` and the holes will be honored.
+This output may be plotted by :doc:`plot` and the holes will be honored.

 Examples
 --------